 With a heavy heart we separate ourselves from the wonderfully fragrant Christmas markets of the city of Salzburg, which manage to give Christmas spirit to the visitors.
 We really liked them.

-We stayed at our Salzburg stay in the Hotel Gablerbräu, which is centrally located near the Linzer Gasse.
-From here we could reach in a few steps all the public transport we needed to get to our destinations in Salzburg.
+During our stay in Salzburg, for example, we stayed at the Hotel Gablerbräu, which is centrally located near the Linzer Gasse.
+From here we were able to reach all public transport that we needed to get to our destinations in Salzburg in just a few steps.
 The rooms are functionally furnished, the breakfast buffet is extensive.
-The staff was very friendly and helpful, so we felt very comfortable in this three star hotel.
-The only downside of the hotel is that there is no on-site parking garage.
+The staff was very friendly and helpful, making us feel very comfortable in this three star hotel.
+The only disadvantage of the hotel is that there is no in-house parking garage.
 So we had to take the car to one of the public garages.

-Book yours here Arrival by plane, bus or train*.
+Arrival by plane, bus or train*.
 Lufthansa, Austrian Airlines and other airlines fly to Salzburg.
-It is possible to travel to Salzburg by train.
+It is also possible to travel to Salzburg by train.
 Also drive Long-distance buses * to Salzburg.

-Hotels in Salzburg * Book online via booking.com.
+Hotels in Salzburg * You can also conveniently book online via booking.com.

 Our travel tips for Salzburg

-These travel tips we tested ourselves.
+This Travel Tips we also tested it ourselves.
 Maybe there is something for you?